vsu313/python-focus-group/README.md

 	* Also learned escape sequences, manipulating strings and stripping spaces

 ## Session_06
-more_strings.py: learned indexing, strides, length fn, find fn, replicating, concatenating, and other string formatting
+more_strings.py: Learned indexing, strides, length fn, find fn, replicating, concatenating, and other string formatting

+## Session_07
+numeric_types.py: Learned definitions of integars, floats and strings as well as handling complexes type_casting.py: Learned to manipulate and assign roles expressions.py: Learned the  Python syntax to carry out mathematical operations complex_math.py: Learned the use of importing modules